azurecitadel/azurecitadel/content/alz/day2/customise.md

 draft: false
 weight: 4
 series:
- - es-hack-day2
+ - alz-hack-day2
 menu:
   side:
-    parent: es-hack-day2
+    parent: alz-hack-day2
 ---

 ## Introduction

-Day two is about customising that default Enterprise Scale deployment that you created using the Deploy to Azure button on day one.
-Yous should know have a working design to meet the Azure Baristas requirements.
+Day two is about customising that default Azure Landing Zones deployment that you created using the Deploy to Azure button on day one.
+By now you will have a working design that has been approved in principal.

-Your task for today's hacking is to manually customise the deployment, so think of it as a proof of concept area to demonstrate the bespoke deployment for the Azure Baristas customer.
+Your task for today's hacking is to manually customise the deployment, so think of it as a proof of concept area to demonstrate the bespoke deployment for the Azure Baristas customer and prove that Azure Landing Zones are flexible enough to align with their business needs.

-Refer back to the [customer requirements](/es/day1/baristas).
+Refer back to the [customer requirements](/alz/day1/baristas).
 They wouldn't be the first customers to have a few late additions for you to include into the design!

 ## Management Groups